giga1699/GCTools/README.txt

 mail.inc.php
 Class Variables
-Attachment Class
-There are currently no variables in this class.
-It is being phased out by the File class in file.inc.php.
 EMail class
 1. $mailTo = > Defines an array of “To:” address for e-mails
 2. $mailCC => Defines an array of “CC:” address for e-mails